-The Australian Work Health and Safety Strategy 2012–2022 promotes the vision of healthy, safe and productive working lives.
+The Australian Work Health and Safety Strategy 2012–2022 promoted the vision of healthy, safe and productive working lives.

-The strategy identifies action areas, priority industries and conditions.
+The strategy identified action areas, priority industries and conditions.

 All workers, regardless of their occupation or how they are engaged, have the right to a healthy and safe working environment.

 Well-designed, healthy, and safe work will allow workers in Australia to have more productive working lives.

 What the strategy aimed to achieve

 The strategy set 3 national targets by 2022, to reduce:

 the number of worker fatalities due to injury by at least 20%

 the incidence rate of claims resulting in one or more weeks off work by at least 30%